ShaadHussain/Cashy_Cash_Register/README.md

 # Ca$hy! - A Cash Register for all your "changing" needs
-Welcome Benetech team!
+Welcome!
 To use the app, please visit this [link](https://O3QIP6IQVRRRSRXS.anvil.app/MLA4SG3FOOJRTPCNLX5CVKWK).

 ## About
 Ca$hy is a cash register web app that takes a given price and payment and outputs the change in the least amount of coins/bills.